 A retirement furlough is taken as the last year preceding retirement or may be taken in installments over two or three years as part of a phased retirement program.
 Eligibility for a furlough applies to regular, professorial staff hired prior to January 1, 1984, age 62 or older, and who meet other eligibility requirements.
 See SPG 201.81 for further details about retirement furlough.

-A. Medical, Prescription Drug, Dental, and Life Insurance Benefits
+Medical, Prescription Drug, Dental, and Life Insurance Benefits

 Medical, prescription drug, dental, and life insurance are continued by the University for faculty and staff members participating in these benefits at the time of retirement and whose eligibility for these benefits was maintained during all years of continuous service needed to be eligible to retire.
 Coverage under these benefits plans is continued for the retiree and eligible dependents, if any, covered at the time of retirement.
-Contact the HR/Payroll Service Center for information on eligibility of dependents for coverage on retiree benefits.
+Contact the Shared Services Center for information on eligibility of dependents for coverage on retiree benefits.

 The University requires contributions by retirees and their dependents toward the cost of the benefit plans.
 The University reserves the right to change these benefit plans and its contribution for these programs at any time.
 The University’s contribution and the retiree’s contribution, if any, will be determined based on the selected plans, coverage level, service date, age, and retirement date.
-Contact the HR/Payroll Service Center for information on premium rates.
+Contact the Shared Services Center for information on premium rates.

 An individual must be eligible to retire prior to beginning phased retirement.
 Eligible individuals selecting phased retirement must reduce time worked by electing to continue working on a partial appointment basis or schedule a combination of time off with time worked.
 The phased retirement plan must include an end date at which point full retirement occurs.